replicatedhq/replicated-docs/docs/enterprise/updating-app-manager.md

 ## Update KOTS in Existing Clusters

-Updating the version of KOTS in an existing cluster requires that you first install or update the Replicated kots CLI.
+Updating the version of KOTS in an existing cluster requires that you first install or update the Replicated KOTS CLI.

-You then run the kots CLI `admin-console upgrade` command to update KOTS to the same version of the kots CLI.
-For example, if you use version 1.97.0 of the kots CLI to run the `admin-console upgrade` command, then KOTS is updated to 1.97.0.
+You then run the KOTS CLI `admin-console upgrade` command to update KOTS to the same version of the KOTS CLI.
+For example, if you use version 1.97.0 of the KOTS CLI to run the `admin-console upgrade` command, then KOTS is updated to 1.97.0.

 ### Online Environments

 To update KOTS in an online existing cluster:

-1. (Optional) If you already have the kots CLI installed, run `kubectl kots version` to see the currently installed version.
+1. (Optional) If you already have the KOTS CLI installed, run `kubectl kots version` to see the currently installed version.

-1. Run _one_ of the following commands to install or update the kots CLI:
+1. Run _one_ of the following commands to install or update the KOTS CLI:

     - **Install or update to the latest version**: